Request Access to Climatiqs data tool kit.

 All posts

-These updated standards also make clear that sustainability metrics are now an integral part of not only climate action efforts, but in the economic viability of companies going forward.
-This article will focus only on the major need-to-knows of the CSRD, but check out our comprehensive overview of standards, frameworks, and regulations for a more granular breakdown.
+These updated standards also make clear that sustainability metrics are now an integral part not only of climate action efforts, but in the economic viability of companies going forward.

 CSRD increases the catchment